Contents

 How soon can I download the recording after the stream?

-Where can I find the recording, and what's the recording format?
+Where can I find recordings, and what's the recording format?

 After you click 'End Stream', a 'Recordings' button appears.
 Click the button, and in the modal that appears, the recording will show a 'Processing' status.
 When the recording is ready, a 'Download' button replaces the 'Processing' status.